BahJia/Stakeroo/README.md

 # Stakeroo
-AI-optimized stablecoin aggregator designed for non-crypto users &amp; businesses
+An AI-optimized, chain-agnostic stablecoin aggregator that simplifies DeFi passive earnings —from staking to liquidity provision— into a non-custodial, one-click solution designed for non-crypto users and businesses.

 ## Business Plan
 ### Confidential